Psychiatric Drug Therapy

 Benefits.
-Antipsychotics can help some people with schizophrenia.
-Large doses can provide effective sedation which can calm psychotic crisis.
-In addition, 9% of people with acute psychosis see substantial improvement in their positive symptoms (like delusions and hallucinations) attributable to antipsychotics.
-Regrettably, the remaining 91% respond just as well to sugar pills as they do to antipsychotics.
+An exhaustive review of research shows that about 1 in 5 people taking antipsychotics see improvement in their positive symptoms - delusions and hallucinations - due to these drugs (9% see substantial improvement,12% see minimal improvement).
+Regrettably, the remaining 4 of 5 respond just as well to sugar pills as they do to antipsychotics.
 In addition, antipsychotics do little to help negative symptoms like apathy and lack of emotion.

 Side effects.
 Almost everyone on antipsychotics has side effects and they are often serious.
 Frequent sizable weight gain increases the risk of diabetes and cardiovascular disease.
 Sexual dysfunction is common.
 Cataracts, lethargy, insomnia, severe restlessness, involuntary Parkinsonian-like movements, dizziness, seizures, brain shrinkage, and more may occur.

 Long-term risk.
 The past Director of the National Institute of Mental Health concluded, "Remaining on [antipsychotics] long-term might impede a full return to wellness".
 His statement is grounded in research that shows that people with schizophrenia who avoid antipsychotics are much more likely to achieve long-term recovery than those who use them.

 This is consistent with a study of people living in recovery from schizophrenia.
 Although antipsychotics reduced acute psychosis, the drugs compromised normal functioning and recovery.
 Participants found the drug's physical and cognitive effects impeded their return to normalcy when taken long-term.
 See the graphic for research statistics on the limitations and risks of antipsychotics.